dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/the-basics.md

 # The Basics

-The `dnb-ui-lib` is hosed on the global NPM registry.
-Nevertheless, it includes all the needed parts to have a independent layer on top of a Frontend Framework of Your choice.
+The `dnb-ui-lib` is hosted on the global NPM registry.
+It includes all the necessary parts to build an independent layer on top of a frontend framework of your choice.

-The recomandation is to have a application setup with a compiling/build process in place.
+It is recommended to have an application setup with a compiling/build process in place.

 ## HTML Elements and styling

-In short, we have three things going on once a HTML Element is showing up and running.
+There are three things going on once an HTML element is displayed and up-and-running.

-- Syntax as HTML
+- syntax as HTML
-- Styling by CSS
+- styling by CSS
-- Internal states by JavaScript
+- internal states by JavaScript

-From there on we can define the properties to customize the HTML Elements as needed.
-But we may also bind some Event Listeners to work together with Your Application.
+From here we can redefine the properties of the HTML elements in order to customise them.
+We can also bind event listeners to work together with your application.

 ## States

-All the HTML Elements have individual interaction states.
+All the HTML elements have individual interaction states.
 The look and feel is defined in the default [theming file](/uilib/usage/theming) (**theme-ui**).

-- Hover
+- hover
-- Active (TouchStart)
+- active (TouchStart)
-- Focus
+- focus
-- Disabled
+- disabled

 ## Global Scope